 FIGURE AND TABLE LEGENDS:

-Figure 1: Representation of 3D models created from CT image of a patient suffering from distal leg sarcoma.
+Figure 1: Representation of 3D models created from a CT image of a patient suffering from distal leg sarcoma.
 (A) Bone tissue represented in white (tibia and fibula).
 (B) Tumor represented in red.

 Figure 2: Results showing how “visualization” mode in 3D Slicer positions the virtual 3D models of the bone and tumor with respect to 3D-printed marker reference.
 The patient 3D models (A) are positioned above the upper face of the marker cube (B).